Early-universe constraints on the electron mass: Conclusions

-Our combined constraints determine $m_e$ at the BBN epoch at the percent level, with an uncertainty of order $\sim 1.4\%$ at most.
+Our combined constraints determine $m_e$ at the BBN epoch at the percent level, with an uncertainty of order $\sim 1.2\%$ at most (considering the new LBT \ce{^4He} observation \cite{Aver:2026dxv} in the analysis).
 While a number of works have constrained $m_e$ at later epochs in cosmic history~\cite{Seto_2023,Hart2017,Landau_2008,Toda:2024ncp}, the results presented here establish comparably stringent bounds at significantly earlier times, during BBN.
 In particular, we find that the electron mass at MeV temperatures must match its present laboratory value to within $\mathcal{O}(1\%)$, placing strong limits on any cosmological evolution of $m_e$ over an exceptionally wide range of cosmic time.